When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 To use HMA on other devices (those that don’t support VPNs), you need to install the VPN on a supported and compatible router.
 This process can be complicated and requires technical knowledge, so it may not be the most convenient option.

-In terms of the number of simultaneous devices you can secure all at once, HMA has a couple more choices.
-With their Family Plans, you can cover up to 10 devices.
-For Business Plans, they've got options for 10, 20, and 30 devices.
-If a company needs more than that, they can reach out to HMA for a custom quote.
+In terms of the number of simultaneous devices you can secure all at once, HMA gives you a few options.
+The 'Standard' plan covers up to 5 devices at the same time.
+If you need more, the 'Family' Plan, lets you protect up to 10 devices.
+For 'Business' Plans, they've got options for 10, 20, and 30 devices.
+If you need more than that, you can reach out to HMA for a custom quote.

 Overall, HMA provides reasonable device support, but it doesn't quite measure up to the best VPNs, considering its discontinuation of Web proxy support via Chrome extension, as well as extensions for other popular browsers like Firefox and Edge.